nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The explanation for the diagram in text form is as follows:

-If the order is asc, the recipe is sorted in ascending order of price and the sorted list is displayed by the UI.
-If the order is desc, the recipe is sorted in descending order of price and the sorted list is displayed by the UI.
+If the order is `asc`, the recipe is sorted in ascending order of price and the sorted list is displayed by the UI.
+If the order is `desc`, the recipe is sorted in descending order of price and the sorted list is displayed by the UI.
 Otherwise, a ParseException containing a message informing users that the sort order can only be `asc` or `desc` will be displayed by the UI.